 Three colors from the same Dutch Shepherd litter; fawn, black and blue.

-ROM-III BIMBS CH Cher Car's Roja Caliente was the first Dutch Shepherd awarded BEST in Multi Breed SHOW, and now her daughter has been awarded Multiple Best in Show wins too!
+ROM-XX BIMBS CH Cher Car's Roja Caliente was the first Dutch Shepherd awarded BEST in Multi Breed SHOW, and now her daughter has been awarded Multiple Best in Show wins too!

 Basically, we are at the same cross roads that the Belgian Shepherd was in the 1960’s and 70’s.
 The Belgian Shepherd existed in Europe as four varieties, the long coated black (Groenendael), the long coated fawn (Tervuren), rough coated fawn (Lakenois) and short coated fawn (Malinois).